 The training does include a student internship program, followed by an internship program where the chiropractor-to-be must treat the public with minimums required as to the number of adjustments, x-rays, and laboratory studies.

-4 years of training to be a doctor of chiropractic with 2 years of basic sciences are required followed by the need for a successful completion of National Boards, Part 1
+- 4 years of training to be a doctor of chiropractic with 2 years of basic sciences are required followed by the need for a successful completion of National Boards, Part 1

-The next 2 years of chiropractic training include the clinical sciences after which successful completion of Part 2 of the National Boards is required.
+- The next 2 years of chiropractic training include the clinical sciences after which successful completion of Part 2 of the National Boards is required.

-Part 3 of the National Boards chiropractic training that is necessary if the chiropractor plans to use physiotherapy modalities in practice.
+- Part 3 of the National Boards chiropractic training that is necessary if the chiropractor plans to use physiotherapy modalities in practice.

-Part 4 tests three practical skill areas, including: Diagnostic imaging (x-ray), chiropractic technique, and case management.
+- Part 4 tests three practical skill areas, including: Diagnostic imaging (x-ray), chiropractic technique, and case management.

 The length of study combined with being able to diagnose and refer conditions to the appropriate provider is the criteria for achieving the “Dr.” status as a part of their training.
 Without this training, chiropractors would be required to have all patients referred to them by a health care provider that can diagnose their condition.

 Each year, your chiropractor is also required to complete at least 16 hours of continuing education studies, which must include ethics and risk management as a part of the curriculum.
-Chiropractors can also achieve advanced certifications in areas such as orthopedics, neurology, and nutrition.

 What are advanced educational requirements for chiropractors?